In this article, you’ll find answers to questions like:

 If you’ve ever tried to learn a foreign language, you likely found it easier to read and write it instead of speaking it.
 The same is true of children learning to speak their first language.

 “A person, young or old, must be exposed to a language for five years before they are fluent,” Kostrub says.
 “And because of the rate at which the brain develops in the first three years of life, it is critical that children are exposed to language through talking, reading and singing starting at birth, or even in the womb.”

 By age 4, the conversation can turn into a two-way street.
 At this stage, it’s beneficial to ask open-ended questions and hear what your child has to say.

-“This develops their critical thinking skills,” says Siccone.
+“This develops their critical thinking skills,” Siccone says.
 “After you read them a book, don’t just ask if they liked the book, but ask them what they liked about it.
 You will elicit conversations and thought, and teach them critical thinking skills that can be applied to math and other areas of learning.”

-So, parents, during that next diaper change, give your baby the play-by-play.
-And sing along with your toddler as that “itsy bitsy spider” crawls up the waterspout again.
+So, parents, give your baby the play-by-play during that next diaper change.
+And sing along with your toddler as that “itsy bitsy spider" crawls up the waterspout again.
 And again.
-And then relish the day your future kindergartner’s teacher reports that your child is one of the best readers in class.
-Read on!
+And then relish the day the future kindergarten teacher reports that your child is one of the best readers in class.

 • Darlene Kostrub, retired chief executive officer, Literacy Coalition of Palm Beach County

 • Jeanne Siccone, director of Children’s Literacy, Literacy Coalition of Palm Beach County